Sigtrix/wat-odyssey/readme.md

 # Overview
-WebAssembly (Wasm) is a binary instruction format designed for a virtual stack machine.
+WebAssembly (WASM) is a binary instruction format designed for a virtual stack machine.
 WAT is the human-readable text representation of WebAssembly code.
 It serves as an intermediate representation